pontusc/obsidian/Recipes/Food/One pan chicken & potatoes.md

 Add onion, garlic, salt, black pepper, oregano, lemon juice, Dijon mustard, water and olive oil to a blender.
 Blend until smooth.

 **Step 2**
-Pour marinade over chicken quarters in a deep pan.
-Using hands, coat both sides thoroughly.
-Arrange chicken and potatoes in the pan.
-Sprinkle additional oregano over the top.
+Pour marinade over chicken quarters and potatoes in a deep pan.
+Using hands, coat everything thoroughly.
+Sprinkle additional oregano over the top and drizzle more olive oil.

 **Step 3**
-Line pan with parchment paper.
 Bake at 200°C for 50 to 60 minutes until chicken is cooked through and golden.